Helping you grow closer to God

 Would you like a fresh breeze to blow in your marriage?
 Do you long for a marriage where intimacy and communication are a reality instead of a dream?
 Experiencing God's Dream for Your Marriage is a topical series by Chip Ingram that examines God's design for marriage, with practical instruction to help you make your marriage what God desires it to be.More from this series

-I want you to think of your biggest conflict in your marriage right now.
+I want you to bring to your mind the biggest conflict in your marriage right now.
+Okay?

 Now, what I want to do is walk through a process to say, instead of attacking or withdrawing, how in the world can we do this God’s way?

 And before I do, can I give you one quick those word pictures we’re talking about?
 I want to give you a little word picture that will help you recognize how you tend to respond.
 When you have conflict, you tend to respond either as a turtle or as a shark.
 Okay?
 Those are just the normal ways that people respond.

 So, sometimes there’s conflict and there’s hurt and there’s an argument and there’s something.
 Some people are turtles.
 What do turtles do?
 They stick their head back in the shell and then they pull their little limbs in.

 Whatever it takes to avoid the conflict, to not face difficult issues, that’s what turtles do.
 Sometimes they run to mother, sometimes they run to pain, sometimes they run to alcohol or drugs or spending or pleasure or buying things they can’t afford.